Effective starting June 30, 2023:

 Project Background Research

-As archaeological site information is protected by both state and federal law, site information at the NC OSA is available for Secretary of the Interior-qualified archaeologists to gather in person at our Raleigh office.
+As archaeological site information is protected by both state and federal law, site information at the NC OSA is available for Secretary of the Interior-qualified archaeologists to gather in person at our Raleigh and Asheville offices.
 At this time, we do not have our site information online.
-If you would like to have an archaeological consultant come to our Raleigh office to review the project area and/or acquire background information about the general area, please follow the link below to set up an appointment.
+If you would like to have an archaeological consultant come to our Raleigh or Asheville office to review the project area and/or acquire background information about the general area, please follow the link below to set up an appointment.

 How to Submit Environmental Review